OpenCTI-Platform/docs/docs/usage/import-files.md

 ### Entity identification process

-For connectors, the identification process involves searching for existing entities in the platform and scanning the document for relevant information.
-In additions, connectors use regular expressions (regex) to detect IP addresses and domains within the document.
+For `ImportDocument` connector, the identification process involves searching for existing entities in the platform and scanning the document for relevant information.
+In additions, the connector use regular expressions (regex) to detect IP addresses and domains within the document.

+As for the `ImportFileStix` connector and the CSV mappers, there is no identification mechanism.
+The imported data will be, respectively, the data defined in the STIX bundle or according to the configuration of the CSV mapper used.

 ### Workflow overview